configcat/docs/website/docs/advanced/user-object.md

 > In case **a custom property is not passed** to the SDK or it's value is **falsy** (unknown, null, ""), the corresponding targeting rule **evaluation will be skipped**.

+> Please ensure that **the custom property value is a string** when working with dynamically-typed languages such as JavaScript, PHP, Python, Elixir, or Ruby.
+If a different data type is used, the SDK will automatically convert it to a string and log a WARNING message.

 Example:

 ```javascript